Renewable Energy Insurance : Addressing Climate Risks

 Increased demand for renewable energy insurance in the face of climate change

 The demand for renewable energy insurance has risen as the industry expands in the wake of climate change.
-According to the IEA, the share of renewables in global electricity generation increased to over 28% in Q1 2020, up from 26% in Q1 2019.
+According to the IEA, the share of renewables in global electricity generation increased to over 50% in 2023, compared to 2022.
 Although coal and gas still account for about 60% of worldwide electricity generation, a significant growth in renewables has occurred in recent years.
-Preliminary estimates from EEA show that the EU’s renewable energy consumption accounts for 21.3% of total energy consumption in 2020.
+Preliminary estimates from EEA show that the EU’s renewable energy consumption accounts for 22.5% of total energy consumption in 2022.
 The increased use of renewables for energy, heating, and cooling is largely responsible for the overall positive trend.
+Despite this positive trend, the industry remains vulnerable to climate risks.

-In parallel, as climate change accelerates, climate-related disasters are becoming more frequent and intense.
-389 climate-related disasters were registered in 2020 alone, especially with a major rise in floods and storms, resulting in economic losses of at least $171.3 billion
+As climate change accelerates, climate-related disasters are becoming more frequent and intense.
+240 climate-related disasters were registered in 2023 alone, especially with a major rise in floods and storms, resulting in economic losses of at least $171.3 billion

 For renewable energy producers, climate change significantly threatens production and the industry at large.Unlike other industries, the renewable energy sector is particularly vulnerable to climate risks and is therefore complicated to cover by traditional insurers.
 A lack of historical claims data makes it specifically hard to insure and protect.